curioussoulscafe/curious-souls-cafe/README.md

 - **[Work that Resonates](https://curioussoulscafe.github.io/curious-souls-cafe/pages/work-that-resonates.html)**: Explore your evolving relationship with work, purpose, and fulfillment.
 - **[The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/pages/the-mind-speaks.html)**: Reflect on thoughts, feelings, mindfulness, and personal well-being.
 - **[Transitions](https://curioussoulscafe.github.io/curious-souls-cafe/pages/transitions.html)**: Navigate life’s changes with prompts that foster reflection and personal growth.
+- **[True Wealth](https://curioussoulscafe.github.io/curious-souls-cafe/pages/true-wealth.html)**: Explore what it means to live a truly rich life—beyond material wealth—through questions that spark reflection on abundance, sufficiency, connection, and purpose.

 💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for the topics [Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/pages/happiness.html), [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/pages/love-relationships.html), and [The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/pages/the-mind-speaks.html), as well as to all curious souls (participants) who contributed [past questions](https://curioussoulscafe.github.io/curious-souls-cafe/pages/global-curiosities.html) from our global events.